We couldn't do what we do without our faithful farriers! Many thanks to

 to pass through life but once.
 If therefore, there be any kindness I can

 show, or any good thing I can do to any fellow being, let me do it now,

 and not defer or neglect it, as I shall not pass this way again.”

 of the first horses led out from an almost pitch-black stall was this

-walked into the sunlight, blinking at the sudden bright light after days in
+walked into the sunlight, blinking at the sudden bright light after days

-trailers lined up, all the people, he listened to the hushed tones,
+the trailers lined up, all the people, he listened to the hushed tones,

 and he stood quietly as we measured and photographed him.
 Then he

-willingly stepped onto the first trailer leaving for DCFHR for his ride to
+willingly stepped onto the first trailer leaving for DCFHR for his ride

-after his arrival at DCFHR, he received care, sunlight, fresh hay,
+days after his arrival at DCFHR, he received care, sunlight, fresh hay,

 good feed, TLC, respect, a clean stall, kind words, loving touches.